diagrams/diagrams-doc/doc/quickstart.rst

 drawing arrows (see also the `user manual section on arrows`_ and the `arrow tutorial`_).
 In this case, we can use the `connectOutside` function to draw an arrow between the outer edges of two named objects.
-Here we connect nodes 1 and 2 with the standard options:
+Here we connect nodes 1 and 2:

 .. _`user manual section on arrows`: manual.html#arrows
 .. _`arrow tutorial`: arrow.html